-Now is his 53rd year as the voice of air shows across North America.
-Danny Clisham brings unmatched knowledge and aviation experience to the announcer's stand of the Oregon International Air Show.
+Danny Clisham brings unmatched knowledge and aviation experience to the announcer's stand of the Fort Wayne Air Show.
 His ability to paint a verbal picture places spectators in the middle of the action.

 An Ann Arbor native, Clisham's love for all things aviation began at an early age as he watched his uncle and his friends build, modify and re-build aircraft of all kinds in a garage not far from his house.
 Clisham bought a Piper Club and learned to fly shortly after graduating from high school and went on to build a career as an airline pilot with more than 30,000 flying hours to his credit.
 He's set and broken international speed records and was a test pilot on a project to turn a Boeing 747 jet into a supertanker to fight forest fires.